 … perhaps the most valuable lesson I’d learned was that the act of waiting itself is an active one.
 That period of time between the anticipation and the beginning of life’s events is when everything really happens–the time when actual living occurs.
 I’d spent so much time worrying about the outcome of my life that I’d forgotten how to live it.
 I’d also come to know that not everything was fraught with a vast and complicated meaning.
 Sometimes it was only about timing the order just right, recommending a particularly good dessert, or making a friend out of a stranger at my table.
 I began to see not only the simplicity of these acts but their beauty.

 In some ways this book is similar in style to Bourdain’s Kitchen Confidential, though told from the other side of the servery.
-It is full of great stories, the most flawed yet endearing characters, and an insider’s perspective on the restaurant industry.
-Though Ginsberg is finally able to embrace her working role as a meaningful one, she never verges into romantic or idealist language about her profession.
+It is full of great stories, flawed yet endearing characters, and an insider’s perspective on the restaurant industry.
+Though Ginsberg is finally able to embrace her working role as a meaningful one, she is never idealistic about her profession.
 Every page is real.
-I closed the book feeling a renewed sense of respect for waiters, but even more for the wonder of ordinary life and those who live it.
+I closed the book with a renewed sense of respect for waiters, but even more for the wonder of ordinary life and those who live it.

 Debra Ginsberg, Waiting: The True Confessions of a Waitress, New York: HarperCollins, 2000.